reformat easyctf post

 class="markup--strong markup--li-strong">Docker.</strong> Is probably a good idea.
 The learning curve

-is not bad and its a great way to create disposable containers that can restart easily.
+is not bad and it’s a great way to create disposable containers that can restart easily.
 Not only should

 you use Docker for your main competition website, you should also use it for all of the challenges that